giorgiazaccaria/giorgiazaccaria.github.io/index.md

 ## News
+**September 2025**
+- **New Paper!** -  Our work titled _Social sustainability in Italy: a model-based hierarchical composite indicator_ with Cinzia Di Nuzzo has been published in Annals of Operations Research.
+Read it <a href="https://link.springer.com/article/10.1007/s10479-025-06731-4" target="blank">here</a>.

 **August 2025**
 - **New Preprint!** -  Our work titled _Robust fuzzy clustering with cellwise outliers_ with Lorenzo Benzakour, Luis A. García-Escudero, Francesca Greselin, and Agustín Mayo-Íscar is now available on arXiv.
 Read it <a href="https://www.arxiv.org/abs/2508.03310" target="blank">here</a>.